luc50514/luc50514/README.md

 - 👋 Hi, I’m @luc50514
 - 👀 I’m interested in Soccer, Coaching, refereeing and software development
-- 🌱 I’m currently learning elixir
+- 🌱 I’m currently learning elixir and rust
 - 💞️ I’m looking to collaborate on rabbit mq
 - 📫 How to reach me luc50514@gmail.com